tombensve/MarkdownDoc/Library/docs/MSS.md

         ]
       },

 The "colors" section just provide names for colors.
 This list was taken from the default color names for CSS colors, with the exception of the first 3.
-Any color specification in secitons below that does not contain any ":" character will be taken as a name and looked up here.
+Any color specification in sections below that does not contain any ":" character will be taken as a name and looked up here.

       "colors": {
         "white": "255:255:255",